Free rational curves on low degree hypersurfaces and the circle method: Introduction

 Note that this result does not require $\ve_B$ to decrease to zero, but only to stay below some fixed constant.
 This may be because the hypersurface $X$ has Picard rank one, since Peyre has shown in \cite[\S 7.2]{peyre-freedom} that for the product $\mathbb P^1 \times \mathbb P^1$ one requires $\ve_B\to 0$ for the asymptotic formula to be true.
 Finally, one can see from the arguments in Theorem \ref{t:P} that we can take the upper bound for $\ve$ to be significantly greater than $\frac{n-1}{(n-d)(d-1)^22^{d-1}}$ when $n$ is large.
 (In fact, the cutoff is allowed to approach $\frac{1}{d+1}$ as $n\to \infty$.)

-With appropriate adjustments it seems likely that our proof of Theorem \ref{t:P} can be extended to handle the corresponding result for smooth hypersurfaces of low degree defined over $\mathbb{Q}$, with Poisson summation taking the place of the Riemann--Roch arguments that feature in \S \ref{geometry-diophantine}.
-There will be additional complexities arising from smooth weights and the need to work in certain congruence classes modulo the primes of bad reduction of $X$ in the analogue of Proposition 3.8, but these can be controlled easily in the circle method.
+With appropriate adjustments to the proof of Theorem \ref{t:P}, it is also possible to handle the corresponding result for smooth hypersurfaces of low degree defined over $\mathbb{Q}$, with Poisson summation taking the place of the Riemann--Roch arguments that feature in \S \ref{geometry-diophantine}.
+This is the object of our concurrent work~\cite{sawin3}.

 \begin{ack} The authors are grateful to Paul Nelson, Per Salberger and Jason Starr for useful comments.
 While working on this paper the first author was supported by EPRSC grant \texttt{EP/P026710/1}.
 The research was partially conducted during the period the second author served as a Clay Research Fellow, and partially conducted during the period he was supported by Dr. Max R\"{o}ssler, the Walter Haefner Foundation and the ETH Zurich Foundation. \end{ack}